Watching Telenovelas Can Improve Your Spanish

 It's about a young girl, Teresa, on the run after her boyfriend is killed.
 She flees from her native Mexico and ends up in southern Spain.

 From hospital visits to jail sentences, she gains experience and confidence.
 With that, she builds a reputation on three continents as a drug lord.
-With various friends and partners in crime along the way, Teresa's life is never boring.
+Teresa's life is never boring, with various friends and partners in crime along the way.

 Will she succeed as La reina del sur?

-- Best place to find episodes for free on the web: YouTube and VerNovelas.
+- The best place to find free episodes on the web is YouTube and VerNovelas.